centralnicgroup-opensource/rtldev-middleware-ispapicli/index.md

 In general, this tool consist of two major parts: Graphical User Interface (GUI) and Shell (or so-called command line interpreter).

-# What does this tool offer?
+# What Does This Tool Offer?

 This tool enable you to connect to our back-end API and manage your account through GUI or Command Line Interface.